Anshika1110/CodeAlpha_Task-Automation-with-Python-Scripts/README.md

 📁 Files
 File Name	Purpose
-input.txt	Input file with random text and emails emails.txt	Output file containing extracted emails extract_emails.py	Python script to automate the task
+-input.txt:	Input file with random text and emails -emails.txt:	Output file containing extracted emails -extract_emails.py:	Python script to automate the task

 ▶️ How It Works
 The script reads the contents of input.txt.

-It uses a regex pattern to find all valid email addresses.
+-It uses a regex pattern to find all valid email addresses.

-It removes duplicate emails and sorts them.
+-It removes duplicate emails and sorts them.

-It writes the clean list to emails.txt.# CodeAlpha_Task-Automation-with-Python-Scripts
+-It writes the clean list to emails.txt.